-3 What are some of the primary laws and regulations governing or implicated in real-estate-related business combinations?
-Are commercial, residential or agricultural real estate assets subject to specific regulation that would be material in a typical transaction?
+What are some of the primary laws and regulations governing or implicated in real estate business combinations?
+Are there any specific regulations or laws governing transfers of real estate that would be material in a typical transaction?

 Foremost among the multiple laws governing public real estate combinations are the corporate laws of the target's state of organisation and federal securities laws applicable to M&A transactions involving publicly traded companies generally.
 In addition, each US state and local jurisdiction has a separate regime of real property law that could potentially impact an M&A deal.
-For instance, the imposition of transfer taxes and mortgage recording taxes is governed by local law.
-In addition, there are some jurisdictions that require reassessments of real property in the event of certain changes in control.
+For instance, local law governs the imposition of transfer taxes and mortgage recording taxes.
+Furthermore, there are some jurisdictions that require reassessments of real property in the event of certain changes in control.
 As a result, local counsel should be consulted in states where material components of a target's portfolio are located to advise on matters of local law.